vbacaksiz/KTU-MEBSIS/README.md

 # KTU-MEBSIS
-Website for KTU(Karadeniz Technical University) graduates
+&nbsp;&nbsp;&nbsp;&nbsp;Developed a website for graduates of Karadeniz Technical University.